AnushaRamachandran/METAR_Airlines/README.md

 # METAR_Airlines
-An IndiGo Airline project for parsing critical, real-time weather information to be used for air traffic analysis.
+An IndiGo Airline project for parsing critical, real-time weather information to be used for airport runway analysis.